mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 makes it easy to accidentially switch values and there is no way of noticing such a mistake at compile time.
 The code is not self-documenting in what units the parameters are expected.
 Is `Distance` in meters or kilometers?
 Is `WindSpeed` in meters per second or knots?
+Different code bases choose different ways to encode this information, which may be internally inconsistent.
 A strong type system would help answering these questions at compile time.

 ## The proliferation of magic numbers